-- 1. U.S. Generally Accepted Accounting Principles (GAAP). - 2.
-International Financial Reporting Standards (IFRS). - 3.
-Section 704(b). - 4.
-Any other International Accounting Standards (IAS). - 5.
-Other (specify).
+- 1. U.S. Generally Accepted Accounting Principles (GAAP).

+- 2. International Financial Reporting Standards (IFRS).

+- 3. Section 704(b).

+- 4. Tax-basis.

+- 5. Other (specify).

 Report on lines 5a through 10, as instructed below, all adjustment amounts required to adjust worldwide net income (loss) reported on line 4a (whether from financial statements or books and records) to net income (loss) of the partnership that must be reported on line 11.
+Report on line 12a the worldwide consolidated total assets and total liabilities amounts for the partnership using the same financial statements (or books and records) used for the worldwide consolidated income (loss) amount reported on line 4a.